etsy/statsd-jvm-profiler/README.md

-prefix         | The prefix for metrics (optional, defaults to statsd-jvm-profiler) packageWhitelist | Colon-delimited whitelist for packages to include (optional, defaults to include everything) packageBlacklist | Colon-delimited whitelist for packages to exclude (optional, defaults to exclude nothing)
+prefix         | The prefix for metrics (optional, defaults to statsd-jvm-profiler) packageWhitelist | Colon-delimited whitelist for packages to include (optional, defaults to include everything) packageBlacklist | Colon-delimited whitelist for packages to exclude (optional, defaults to exclude nothing) profilers        | Colon-delimited list of profiler class names (optional, defaults to CPUProfiler and MemoryProfiler)

 ## Metrics